-“What did we fight the Germans for in the first place, eh?
-If this is what we’re gonna get…”
+“What did we fight the Germans for in the first place, if this is how we end up…”

-“I don’t even know how many meters there are in a mile… And I don’t care!” someone else says.
+“I don’t even know how many meters there are in a mile or liters in a pint… And I don’t care!” someone else says.
 As if this was the full-stop on the whole argument.

 Golf, golf, golf.